open-telemetry/opentelemetry-specification/specification/api-tracing.md

 Runtimes that support multiple deployments or applications might need to provide a different `TracerFactory` instance to each deployment.
-To support this, the global `TracerFactory` registry may delegate calls to create new instances of `TracerFactory` to a separate `Provider` component, and the runtime may include its own `Provider` implementation which returns a different `TracerFactory` for each deployment.
+To support this, the global `TracerFactory` registry MAY delegate calls to create new instances of `TracerFactory` to a separate `Provider` component, and the runtime MAY include its own `Provider` implementation which returns a different `TracerFactory` for each deployment.